saskiabt/calculator/README.md

 # calculator
-Calculator built in Javascript, CSS anc HTML.
+Calculator built in Javascript, CSS and HTML.
 By Saskia Binder
 Started 5/20/2022.